matthias-samwald/find-me-evidence/README.md

 The folder retrieval_and_indexing contains scripts for fetching external content, indexing it in Solr, as well as creating synonym mappings.
 The scripts should be called from the command line (e.g., with a command such as "php start_crawl.php").
+Prior to running the scripts, please ensure that the CURL & SQLite modules and a JAVA JRE are installed (in Ubuntu simply do a `sudo apt-get install php5-curl php5-sqlite openjdk-8-jre`).

 ###Preparatory Work